In industry, whether your ideas get taken seriously depends on more than the quality of your thoughts.

 The CEO ran a billion-dollar business consisting of multiple divisions.
 I was a 22-year-old consultant, and he was taking notes on what I was saying!

 In any company, any department, or any project, you want to work to develop deep expertise about something.

 It can be knowledge about an account, a market segment, a vendor, a particular problem, or an internal process.

 You need to know something very, very well.

 It is possible that you may develop such knowledge in the everyday course of your work.

 However, it is more likely you would be merely exposed to such areas.

 In these instances, you want to strongly consider making the extra effort to develop a depth of expertise unrivaled by anyone in your organization.

-If the "hot" topics are already spoken for by others, to start, adopt a topic that's important but not particularly attractive to others.
+If the "hot" topics are already spoken for by others, adopt a topic that's important but not particularly attractive to others.

-As people start to trust you for your area of expertise, they tend to carry that over into other areas.
+As people start to trust you in your area of expertise, it will carry over into other areas.